araldwin/Love-Quiz-Game/README.md

 -----
 ## Deployment
+- via gitpod
+   - go to and log in to [github](https://github.com/).
+   - after login. on the top right side of the page next to the bell icon click on the "+" and select "New repository".
+   - now i can create a new repository. put repository template, repository name, its description and other options, after that just go to the bottom and press "Create repository" and then it take me to gitpod.

 - via Heroku
      - go and log in to [Heroku]((https://id.heroku.com/login))
      - from the Heroku dashboard "Create new app".